Understanding dependencies in project management

 • Finish to Start (FtS): This is the most common task dependency.
 Task B cannot start until Task A is complete.
 This functionality is common in the Waterfall project management methodology.

 • Finish to Finish (FtF): Task B cannot finish until Task A is also completed.
-This is common with tasks that have subtasks within them; if the subtasks are not completed, you cannot complete the parent task.
+This type of finish dependency is common with tasks that have subtasks within them; if the subtasks are not completed, you cannot complete the parent task.

 • Start to Start (StS): Task B cannot start before Task A starts.
 These are for tasks that are required to run in parallel with each other.
-A good example of this is a timed e-commerce launch.
-A social media marketer may want to post an announcement for a sale going live, right as a web developer pushes the correct web page to go live.
+A good example of a start dependency is a timed e-commerce launch.
+A social media marketer may want to post an announcement for a sale going live, just as a web developer pushes the correct web page to go live.
 The social media marketer does not start until the web developer starts to ensure that the announcement goes out at the same time.

 • Start to Finish (StF): Task B must start for Task A to be completed.
 This is important for situations that require overlap.
 An example of this would be coverage on a support line.
 A representative cannot leave until a different representative comes to relieve them of their duties so that there is always someone available to provide customer support.